Set and Get Input and Output Parameters from a SQL Stored Procedure

 2. Create the SQL query using the DB Tools Create Parameterized Query VI.

 • The SQL query will be in the form {call storedprocedure (?,?)}.
 The question marks correspond to the parameters that you are setting or returning.
-Include a question mark for each parameter that you would like to work with, or use the functionality of the Auto-Detect Parameters node.
+Include a question mark for each parameter that you would like to work with, or use the functionality of the Auto-Detect Parameters input.

 • If this is not done, the returned output parameter will likely be truncated or not returned at all.